From the author:

 In the first cookbook that I took in hand, the author asked them to consider whether they were more likely to be someone who liked to prepare quick dishes, or whether they wanted to cook more with passion and consciously and thus prepare elaborate dishes.
 He concluded with the words: "What kind of person are you?"
 "Good question," I thought, "What kind of person am I actually?"
 I was sitting there, sweating with 45 kilos overweight in my 40s and couldn't even do that answer simple question of an unknown cookbook author.
 I put the book aside and sat at the computer.
 In Google I searched: "Who am I?"
 Google provided me with more than 370 million search results.
 "Great," I thought to myself, "so there seem to be many opinions about it."

-I continued googling, moving from page to page, and eventually came across a book by one Dr. Joseph Murphy entitled The Power of the Subconscious.
-The description of the book fascinated me and I immediately went to buy the book and started reading.
-Murphy explained that we all always try to be aware of all our actions, but that these actions would only affect a small part of our daily activities.
-The vast majority of all day-to-day activities would be dominated by our subconscious, which is why it would make more sense to influence the subconscious7.
-That sounded very logical to me and I quickly devoured the 316 pages of Murphy's book.
-I later learned from Dr. Bruce Lipton and other researchers even believe that our subconscious affects up to 95 percent of all our day-to-day activities.
+I continued googling, moving from page to page, and eventually came across a book by one Dr. Joseph Murphy, titled The Power of the Subconscious.
+The description of the book intrigued me and I immediately went to buy the book and started reading.
+Murphy explained that we all always try to be aware of all of our actions, but that those conscious actions would only affect a small fraction of our daily activities.
+The vast majority of all daily actions would be dominated by our subconscious, which is why it would make more sense to influence the subconscious7.
+That sounded very logical to me, and I devoured the 316 pages of Murphy's book in no time Zeit.
+Later I learned from Dr. Bruce Lipton and other researchers even believe that our subconscious affects up to 95 percent of all our day-to-day activities.
 After reading Murphy's book, I felt like he had initiated me into a few basic secrets of humanity.
 I felt that I was on the track of the secret I had been looking for for so long.
 I bought more books and after reading another 1000 pages I got a completely new attitude to the question "Who am I?"
 I also noticed how I started thinking about a lot of things that had always been clear to me, because a lot of things suddenly no longer made sense, at least in my eyes.